chaunceyb/1011-Final-Project/README.md

-# 1011 Final Project
+# 💬Neural Machine Translation

-This is the code of the final project of *DS*- *GA 1011*: Natural Language Processing with Representation Learning
+> This is originally the final project of *DS*- *GA 1011*: Natural Language Processing with Representation Learning

 ## Usage